 Disseminating information lies at the core of distributed computing.
-Gossiping is a fundamental mechanism for achieving efficient data dissemination [22].
-The $Gossip \ problem$ is typically defined as follows: a set of n processes each receive an initial piece of information, called a rumor; each process wants to learn all the other rumors.
-Each process can send messages to any of the other processes in the system, and typically, the goal is to minimize the latency and message complexity.

-Gossip protocols have been used as building blocks in numerous areas of distributed computing, including distributed consensus [6, 13, 14], database consistency [9], cooperative task computing [15], failure detection [25], group communication [2, 12, 19], and resource location [18].
+Gossiping is a fundamental mechanism for achieving efficient data dissemination [21].
+The Gossip problem is typically defined as follows: a set of n processes each receive an initial piece of information, called a rumor; each process wants to learn all the other rumors.
+Gossip protocols have been used as building blocks in numerous areas of distributed computing, including distributed consensus [6, 13, 14], database consistency [9], cooperative task computing [15], failure detection [24], group communication [2, 12, 19], and resource location [18].